adebray/latex_style_files/README.md

 things I still want to fix: specifically, I would like the ability to define custom problem numbers such as `\item[2.A.]` and have the class automatically handle things like equation numbering within that item or `\ref`s to that item; this is currently not in place.
-There are also various smaller TODOs scattered throughout my document.
+There are also various smaller TODOs scattered throughout the file.

 I would also like to provide some more examples: some minimal examples of how to use the class, and some richer examples of what problem sets look like in this template, including demonstrating